 The Response Meta Data or Information in The HTTP Header of the HEAD method is identical to the Response Meta Data in The HTTP Header of the GET Method.
 The difference is that the response of the HEAD Method Request doesn’t contain the message body.

 HTTP PUT Method is used for Sending the data to the webserver to Create a new record or update an existing record.

 The Difference between the HTTP PUT and POST Methods is That the PUT Method is idempotent, and the Post Method is non-idempotent.
 For example, If You are requesting the same HTTP PUT method multiple times on the server, The HTTP PUT method produces the same results.
 Data will not change; it just overwrites the same data because it is idempotent.

 If the HTTP Methods don’t modify or change the resource or data in the server Those methods are called safe methods, PUT and POST methods are unsafe methods because data can be modified in the server.

 8. HTTP DELETE Method:

-The HTTP DELETE Method used to Delete the resource or date in the server.
+The HTTP DELETE Method is used to Delete the resource or data in the server.